NVIDIA/edk2-nvidia/Silicon/NVIDIA/Application/L4TLauncher/README_PreIsoInstaller.md

 - **Timeout (30s)**: Automatically skips the update.

-On subsequent staging attempts (StagedFlag > 0, i.e., after a reboot from a previous capsule update for the other A/B slot), the prompt is skipped and the update proceeds automatically.
+On subsequent staging attempts (StagedFlag > 0, i.e., after a reboot from a previous capsule update for a remaining slot), the prompt is skipped and the update proceeds automatically.

 ## Version Comparison